 The reason for the policy is to minimize the risks associated with water venues including: water-borne illnesses, communicable diseases, chemical injuries and accidents, and other injuries.

-Authority for IUB facilities is derived from the administration of the Partnership Agreement between the Indiana State Department of Health (ISDH) and Indiana University Environmental Health and Safety (UEHS), as established and renewed every two calendar years.
+Regulatory authority for water venues is derived from the administration of the Partnership Agreement between the Indiana Department of Health (IDOH) and Indiana University Environmental Health and Safety (IUEHS), as established and is renewed every two calendar years.